John-Otago/PhD-Plus/README.md

 ### 0.2 Terminology
 I use mixed terms from both the US and the UK/Commonwealth academic systems.

 For example, 'graduate school' seems to come from the US, while 'postgraduate student' appears more common in the UK system.
-I use 'graudate school' and 'graduate students' for consistency, or just 'PhD' as shorthand.
+I use 'graduate school' and 'graduate students' for consistency, or just 'PhD' as shorthand.

 Also, a book-length PhD research is called a 'dissertation' in the US, but a 'thesis' in the UK system.
 To add to the confusion, a shorter piece of research is called a 'thesis' in the former, but a 'dissertation' in the latter.